browserengineering/book/README.md

 - A template and code for converting the book to HTML, in `infra/`
 - Chapter-by-chapter implementations of the browser, in `src/`
 - Styling for the book's website, in `www/`
-- The book's built-in feedback system, in `www/`, including JavaScript and the Python backend.
+- The Python backend for the book's former feedback system, in `www/` and `infra/`.

-We prefer to receive typos and small comments on the text using the book's built-in feedback tools, which you can enable with `Ctrl+E`.
+The book's built-in feedback system is disabled.
+Please [open a GitHub issue](https://github.com/browserengineering/book/issues) with typos or small comments about the text.

 You can run the book's built-in checks with: